skie97/tms/README.md

 - [ ] Use strongly typed parameterized queries.
 - [ ] Utilize input validation and output encoding and be sure to address meta characters.
 If these fail, do not run the database command.
 - [ ] Ensure that variables are strongly typed.
-- [ ] The application should use the lowest possible level of privilege when accessing the database Use secure credentials for database access.
+- [ ] The application should use the lowest possible level of privilege when accessing the database.
+- [ ] Use secure credentials for database access.
 - [ ] Connection strings should not be hard coded within the application.
 Connection strings should be stored in a separate configuration file on a trusted system and they should be encrypted.
 - [ ] Use stored procedures to abstract data access and allow for the removal of permissions to the base tables in the database.
 - [ ] Close the connection as soon as possible.